Fire Code Requirements for Rooftop Solar (IFC Guide)

 Decoding NEC Article 690 for Solar Installations

-For electricians, NEC Article 690 is the definitive guide for designing and installing the electrical portion of a PV system.
-It has evolved significantly to address the unique safety challenges posed by systems that remain energized as long as the sun is out.
+For electricians, NEC Article 690 is the definitive guide for the electrical portion of a PV system.
+It has evolved since its introduction to address safety challenges posed by systems that can remain energized whenever exposed to sunlight.

 The Critical Role of Rapid Shutdown Requirements